Elizabeth Knox: The Vintner's Luck and other work: 1998–2010

 Knox's fourth full-length novel, The Vintner's Luck, was published in 1998, and was her first book to be published outside New Zealand.
 It chronicles the life of a peasant winemaker, Sobran Jodeau, and his relationship with the fallen angel Xas.
 The novel is set in 19th-century Burgundy, France, and spans 55 years.
 It was inspired by a feverish dream experienced by Knox when she had pneumonia.
 The Vintner's Luck won Knox widespread critical acclaim and numerous awards, and it raised her profile within New Zealand and overseas.
 It sold over 60,000 copies in New Zealand alone and in 2018, readers of The Spinoff voted it as the best New Zealand novel of the last 50 years.

 After the success of The Vintner's Luck, and spending part of 1999 in Menton, France as the recipient of the Meridian Energy Katherine Mansfield Memorial Fellowship, three novels by Knox were published in quick succession: Black Oxen (2001), Billie's Kiss (2002), and Daylight (2003).
+Daylight, a novel about vampires created by a virus, received praise from reviewers and did well overseas.
+Academic Erin Mercer notes that the novel reflects international Gothic and supernatural literary traditions as well as New Zealand fiction's more realistic approach.

 In 2002, Knox was appointed an Officer of the New Zealand Order of Merit in the 2002 Queen's Birthday and Golden Jubilee Honours, for services to literature.